Top 7 Safety Tips for Hikers

 Staying safe while hiking is the most important thing.

-Just because you’ve gone on several hikes in the past don’t mean you’re ready for anything.
+Just because you’ve gone on several hikes in the past doesn’t mean you’re ready for anything.
 Make sure you know your limitations will stick to them.

-Hiking, especially in a rustic or wild setting, is not the time to show off your skills.
+Hiking is not the time to show off your skills, especially in a rustic or wild setting.
 Be responsible and stay smart.

 4. Don’t Eat Anything

-Unless you are a very skilled hiker and an outdoorsy person, you should not eat anything on the trail that you aren’t familiar with.
+Unless you are a skilled hiker and an outdoorsy person, you should not eat anything on the trail you aren’t familiar with.

 There are so many plants out there that can make you sick or even kill you.
-It’s very important that you stay away from tasting plants and that you only eat the food you brought with you.
+It’s very important to avoid tasting plants and only to eat the food you brought with you.

-Furthermore, make sure that you’re taking good care of your food supplies.
+Furthermore, ensure you’re taking good care of your food supplies.
 Don’t eat anything that might be rotten or outdated.

-Also, don’t eat anything that might have gotten ruined by pests, animals, or the elements.
+Also, don’t eat anything that pests, animals, or the elements might have ruined.

 5. Beware of Allergies

-Just like not eating anything you find on the forest floor, you want to be sure that you’re aware of your own allergies.
+Just like not eating anything you find on the forest floor, you want to be sure you’re aware of your allergies.

-For example, if you are allergic to bees or pests of any kind, you should bring bug spray.
-You should also dress accordingly to keep pests off of you.
+For example, if you are allergic to bees or pests, bring bug spray and dress accordingly to keep pests off you.

-If you aren’t sure what kind of allergies you have, you’ll want to speak to a doctor before going anywhere unfamiliar.
-Especially in tropical locations and jungles, animals and certain bugs can be very dangerous.
+If you are unsure what kind of allergies you have, you should speak to a doctor before going anywhere unfamiliar.
+Animals and certain bugs can be dangerous, especially in tropical locations and jungles.

 6. Bring a Map and a Compass